-Mixed-use projects should be evaluated for each component of the project independently, or the County may use the predominant land use type for the analysis.
+Mixed-use projects should be evaluated for each component of the project independently, or at the County's discretion.
+The applicant may use the predominant land use type for the analysis.
 Credit for internal trip capture should be accounted for.
-No discrete land use types other than residential, office, or retail are identified for threshold development in the TA.